Next: , Previous: , Up: mino [Contents][Index]

 You start with level 1 by default.

-To set your level of experience, call mino with '--level X' or '-l X' options, Where X is the level desired, for example:
+To set your level of experience, call mino with the '--level X' or '-l X' options, Where X is the desired level, for example:

 $ mino --level 2